FaizalBayhaque/Katalon-Web-Automation/README.md

 # Disclaimer

-To run this test all in one time you can simply go to Test Suites folder and choose Test Suite Collection then click execute
+To run this test all in one time you can simply go to Test Suites folder and choose Test Suite Collection then click execute on the toolbar

 ## Built With
 * [Katalon](https://katalon.com/) - Automated Testing Software